Murder of Lola Daviet: Trial and sentence

-After a weeklong trial, Dahbia Benkired was sentenced on 24 October 2025 to life in prison without parole for raping and murdering Lola Daviet.

-This sentence is known in France as réclusion criminelle à perpétuité incompressible ("irreducible indefinite criminal imprisonment") or perpétuité réelle ("real life imprisonment").
-Benkired is the first woman in France to receive this sentence since it was introduced into French law in 1994.
-Only four other criminals have been thus sentenced (Pierre Bodein, Michel Fourniret, Nicolas Blondiau and Yannick Luende Bothelo) - all of them men.

 Psychiatric evidence introduced at Benkired's trial stated that she was of normal intelligence and was not suffering from any psychological trouble, displaying no psychiatric pathology.
-When handing down the sentence, the chief judge ("président de la cour") stressed "the extreme cruelty of the criminal deeds" and "real torture", further saying that the court had taken into account the indescribable psychological harm done both the victim and her family (which included her father's death two years after her murder).
+When handing down the sentence, the chief judge (président de la cour) stressed "the extreme cruelty of the criminal deeds" and the aspect of "real torture", further saying that the court had taken into account the "indescribable" psychological harm done to both the victim and her family (which included her father's death two years after her murder).

+At the conclusion of the week-long trial, Dahbia Benkired, before the court began its deliberations, stated: "I ask for forgiveness.
+What I did is horrible.
+That's all I have to say."
+The court, on 24 October 2025, sentenced her to life in prison without parole for raping and murdering Lola Daviet.
+This sentence is known in France as réclusion criminelle à perpétuité incompressible ("irreducible indefinite criminal imprisonment") or perpétuité réelle ("real perpetuity").
+Benkired is the first woman in France to receive this sentence since it was introduced into French law in 1994, to which only four other criminals have been sentenced (Pierre Bodein, Michel Fourniret, Nicolas Blondiau, and Yannick Luende Bothelo), all of them men.

 Reactions

-After the suspect was identified as having ignored an order to leave French territory, political figures of the right criticized the government of President Emmanuel Macron for the crime.
-In the National Assembly, Marine Le Pen of the National Rally (RN) criticized Prime Minister Élisabeth Borne, who responded by saying that the crime should be left to the police and judiciary. Éric Zemmour of Reconquête coined the term "Francocide" to describe the murder of a French person, for which he was criticised by Gérald Darmanin, the Minister of the Interior. Éric Pauget of The Republicans told the Ministry of Justice Éric Dupond-Moretti that "Lola lost her life because you didn't expel this national".
+After it was revealed that the suspect had ignored, without repercussions, the order to leave French territory, political figures of the right criticized the government of President Emmanuel Macron for the crime.
+In the National Assembly, Marine Le Pen of the National Rally (RN) criticized Prime Minister Élisabeth Borne, who responded arguing that the criminal process should be left to the police and judiciary. Éric Zemmour of Reconquête coined the term "Francocide" to denote the murder of a French person, for which he was criticised by Gérald Darmanin, the Minister of the Interior. Éric Pauget of The Republicans told the Ministry of Justice Éric Dupond-Moretti that "Lola lost her life because you didn't expel this national".

-Macron met Lola's parents.
-He condemned the murder as an act of "extreme evil" and the Minister of the Interior was present at Lola's funeral.
-The parents' attorney said they called on politicians to not exploit her photograph for political ends.
-Devastated by his daughter's fate, Lola's father fell into alcoholism, separated from his wife, lost his job and died of health complications on 23 February 2024 in Fouquereuil at the age of 49.
+Macron met Lola's parents on 19 October 2022.
+He characterized the murder as an act of "extreme evil" while the Minister of the Interior represented the government at the victim's funeral.
+The family's attorney said the parents have called on politicians to not exploit their daughter's predicament and photographs for political ends, after right-wing activists called for a return of the death penalty at a protest while using the Apartheid-era flag of South Africa.

+Devastated by his daughter's fate, Lola's father fell into alcoholism, separated from his wife, lost his job, and died of health complications less than two years before the trial, on 23 February 2024, in Fouquereuil, at the age of 49.